 For Ibstock Brick, another consideration is whether their business could benefit from new technology.
 “We’re starting to look at predictive maintenance, when a sensor will tell us that something is going to fail,” says Cheetham.
 “So rather than relying on Fred, who’s been on the shop floor for 20 years, saying, ‘I can hear something but I’m not sure what it is,’ the engineers get an early-warning alert that a specific part will fail.”

 “Suppliers can provide a broader view of the smart maintenance options available and share their expertise"Nick Hickman, Managing Director, NIRAS Process Industry Ltd

-For some organisations the thought of investing in technology can be daunting but RS Managing Director for Northern Europe Mike England believes this doesn’t need to be the case.
+For some organisations the thought of investing in technology can be daunting but Chief Operating Officer for RS Components Mike England believes this doesn’t need to be the case.
 “Costs for smart maintenance technology are on the way down but it’s also important to understand that you don’t need to implement everything at once,” he says.
 “Instead, let’s look at some of the key applications within facilities where this technology would help.
 That could be critical assets or areas of difference that have a higher cost implication if something fails, but let’s start there to test and prove the technology’s value.”

 Nick Hickman, Head of UK Operations of consultant engineering firm NIRAS Process Industry Ltd believes that this sort of approach is crucial given the restraints on capital expenditure at most organisations.
 “Sometimes, clients are offered inappropriate solutions,” he says.
 “You might not go ahead with some investments because you think, ‘there’s no way we can afford £3 million,’ but actually there’s a solution that costs £1 million and which will deliver the benefit that you want, move you on and enable you to make further investments at a later date.